alexeyvolkoff/QHttpServer-Angular/README.md

 					$scope.products = $scope.backend.items;
 		};
 ```
-We also get backend's items property to display it as list with **ng-repeat** directive.

 ### 4. Invoking mothods
 C++ methods declared as **public slots** are becoming JavaScript object's methods that can be invoked transparently: